JuliaDocs/DocumenterCitations.jl/docs/src/references.md

 ## Other References

-The following are non-cited references (everything in the `.bib` file), included here to show how bibliographies are rendered for various types of materials.
-It is produced with
+The following are non-cited references (everything in the [`.bib` file](./refs.bib)), included here to show how bibliographies are rendered for various types of materials.
+The list of references is produced with

 ~~~markdown
 ```@bibliography